rudrakshkapil/Image-GIS-Projection/README.md

   --bare_ground         Toggle for using canopy-level points (using DSM) or ground level (using DTM)
 ```

+### Config File

+Settings can be changed in config.yml file, default values are provided for the provided examples.
+Note that provided DSM should have altitude in the same reference system (geodetic/ellipsoidal) as in the exif headers of the images OR the `cameras.csv`.

+`cameras.csv` can be obtained for a flight from Agisoft and helps provide more precise projection, but can be omitted if not available (leave blank in config file).

 ##  Example Usage

 For the provided data in `/examples` and the default settings in `config.yml`